hmrc/hmrctest/README.md

 ## Adding to your service

-Include the one of the following dependencies in your SBT build based on whether you are using Play 2.5 or Play 2.6
+Include one of the following dependencies in your SBT build based on whether you are using Play 2.5 or Play 2.6

 ```scala